tessercat/daoistic-book/blog/setting-the-bar/content.md

 That's why we don't hold students to impossibly high standards or expect institutions to live up to utopian ideals.
-That's why we don’t have philosopher kings and everyone is expected to get a basic education.
+That's why we don't have philosopher kings and everyone is expected to get a basic education.
 That's why we don't let idiots lead us and armed forces are subject to law.